Keep checking for updates

 Before the pandemic we made every effort to transfer paid bookings to another suitable time, avoiding the difficult and time-consuming processing of refunds.
 At present we have many additional pressures on our staff based at our head-office and the time they have available (venue teams are unable to access the online payment system) and we’re also trying to keep phone lines free for those who have no access to a smartphone or internet to make bookings.

 At present paid bookings should only be made where you're confident you're able to attend.
 If you can't make it, we're still grateful for attempts to let us know so we can, if we're able to, free up space for someone else, but we can't routinely offer refunds.
 If Glasgow Life has to cancel an activity completely then we will process a refund for everyone who paid.
 In this situation payments made online will be refunded automatically and for those made by card at venues you can visit reception with the card used for the original payment.

-Yes - we've published more info on how to make bookings and its a great help if you can book and pay in advance but for some activities (e.g. a whole family booking a recreational swim for example) and for customers without access to the Glasgow Club app or online booking, it makes more sense to phone venues to book, pay, and make enquiries.
+Yes - we've published info on how to make bookings and its a great help if you can book and pay in advance but we understand that for some activities and for customers without access to the Glasgow Club app or online booking, it makes more sense to phone venues to book, pay, and make enquiries.

 In line with Scottish Government guidance, we advise customers to continue wearing face coverings within our facilities, however this is no longer mandatory from Monday 18 April.

 The NHS buy your membership for a year at a time from us and recover the cost through your salary.
 We’ll let them know if you choose to unfreeze your membership.
 We’ll also extend the end date by the length of time it’s been frozen.
 At the end of the year that was purchased for you by your employer you’ll have a period of time when nothing is deducted from your salary for your membership.